cdransf/cd-11ty/src/posts/2023/check-in-to-your-personal-site.md

 ---
 date: '2023-11-30'
 title: 'Check in to your personal site'
+description: "For a while now I've had a line on my homepage displaying the track I'm currently listening to via Last.fm.
+In the interest of taking things entirely too far I've expanded what it does a fair bit."
 draft: false
 tags: ['Eleventy', 'JavaScript', 'Last.fm', 'Trakt', 'NBA', 'API']
 ---